cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 Created: 2022-02-28
 ---
 # **Abstract**
 With the current saturation limit set at 68 M per pool and with 3119 pools (epoch 321), the current staking mechanism can accommodate a total stake of 212.1 B ADA (68M*3119).
 This amount of ADA is 543% in excess of the current circulating supply of 33B.
 Because of this substantial saturation limit, one can set up a few pools and offer lucrative rewards to capture a sizeable amount of stake (_e.g._, Binance APY is 17.7%).
 This leads to centralization and weakening of the ecosystem against Sybil attack.
 Here, we describe a mechanism that uses pledge as a stake-bidding parameter under a close system, _i.e._, the total saturation limit is always equal to the total ADA in circulation.
 The proposed mechanism ensures that no single entity can get away with excessive stake without putting up a hefty pledge and expending for computing and related infrastructure.
 This expense, likewise, confers the ecosystem a very high resistance against Sybil attack.
+For epoch 321, the cost of attack is 52 M ADA in plege from at least 1108 adversarial pools.
+We dare say that the cost to conduct a Sybil attack under the current protocol is 0 pledge in ADA from at least 177 adversarial pools only.
+These pools can be readily saturated using lucrative but fake ISPOs.
+We, therefore, posit that the current CIP is not only fair for all but also enhances decentralization and better security than the current protocol.

 # **Motivation**